 Here at Raynham Primary School, we understand the importance of learning through play.
-Our aim is to ensure that children have fun every day while learning in a stimulating environment as they grow and develop.
+We aim to ensure that children have fun every day while learning in a stimulating environment as they grow and develop.

 Our Early Years and Foundation Stage curriculum is based on the EYFS profile and Development Matters.
-We incorporate the children’s interests through various themes ensuring that the curriculum combines learning both in and outside of the classroom and children experience many exciting learning opportunities.
+We incorporate the children’s interests through various themes, ensuring that the curriculum combines learning both in and outside the classroom, and children experience many exciting learning opportunities.

 The areas of learning have been organised are as follows:

 - Personal and Social Development

 SPECIFIC AREAS OF LEARNING:

 - Expressive Arts and Design

 We provide many opportunities for children to learn in the Early Years setting through the teacher’s planning and children’s activities.

 The three characteristics of effective teaching and learning are: